José Júlio da Costa

 José Júlio da Costa (14 October 1893, Garvão - 16 March 1946, Lisbon) was a Portuguese left-wing political activist who assassinated President Sidónio Pais of Portugal on 14 December 1918.

 Early life

 José Júlio da Costa was the second of seven children of Eduardo Brito Júlio and Maria Gertrudes Júlio.
-He grew up in a family of owners that was considered wealthy.
+He grew up in a family of landowners that was considered wealthy.
 At the time of his arrest, he was married to Maria do Rosário Costa Pereira but had no children.

 Military service

 On 21 May 1910, at the age of 16, José enlisted as a volunteer in the Portuguese Army.
 He participated in the military uprising that led to the proclamation of the Portuguese Republic on 5 October 1910.
 He was later placed in the Portuguese colonial army in which took part in actions in Portuguese Timor, Mozambique and Angola.
 When World war I started in 1914, José tried to enlist as a volunteer to fight in but was refused.

 On 11 April 1916, after six years in service, José left the army with the rank of staff sergeant and returned to his homeland.